rpi-techfundamentals/website_spring_2020/content/sessions/session17.md

-<h1  style="font-family:  Verdana,  Geneva,  sans-serif;  text-align:center">Text  and  NLP</h1>
+<h1  style="font-family:  Verdana,  Geneva,  sans-serif;  text-align:center">Time  Series  Analysis,  Unsupervised  models.</h1>
 ---

 ###  Description
 ---

-Lab/homework
+There  is  no  class,  but  will  be  available  for  meeting  about  project  during  class  time  and  office  hours.

 ###  Learning  Objectives
 ---